 They provide a visual barrier between floors so they can add some privacy.

 Also, L Stairs can help somewhat with sound transmission between floors if the stairs are contained within walls.

 Some believe they are safer than straight stairs as the central landing reduces the number of treads one could fall in a given flight.

 The landing can provide a place to stop and rest while ascending.

 They can be located in a corner of a room if this works better for your design.

 Disadvantages of L shaped Stairs:

-- A support is typically required for the landing in a L type stair.
+A support is typically required for the landing in an L type stair.
 Often this is built into the surrounding walls so it goes unnoticed.
-In modern dwellings however it is usually desirable to open up the space leaving the stair structure visible.
-In these cases the supporting structure can be visually minimized by taking advantage of the strength of steel to create slim supporting members.
-Through careful engineering,it is possible to eliminate the landing support all together.
+In modern dwellings, however, it is usually desirable to open up the space leaving the stair structure visible.
+In these cases, the supporting structure can be visually minimized by taking advantage of the strength of steel to create slim supporting members.
+Through careful engineering, it is possible to eliminate the landing support altogether.

 U shaped Stairs (or sometimes called half turn stairs or switchback stairs)

-U Shaped stairs are basically 2 parallel flights of straight stairs joined by by a landing that requires 180 degree turn in the walk line.
+U Shaped stairs are basically 2 parallel flights of straight stairs joined by a landing that requires a 180-degree turn in the walk line.
 If a third flight is inserted into the middle of the stairs, it would become a double L stair (or quarter landing).